J007T/Pipe-App/REFACTORING.md

 This document outlines the complete refactoring of the single-file PurposeMobile application into a modular, maintainable codebase.

 ## Objectives
-1. ✅ Separate concerns (CSS, JS, HTML)
+1. âœ… Separate concerns (CSS, JS, HTML)
-2. ✅ Create reusable modules for each tool
+2. âœ… Create reusable modules for each tool
-3. ✅ Maintain ALL existing functionality
+3. âœ… Maintain ALL existing functionality
-4. ✅ Preserve calculation precision standards
+4. âœ… Preserve calculation precision standards
-5. ✅ Keep message format compliance
+5. âœ… Keep message format compliance
-6. ✅ Enable easier testing and maintenance
+6. âœ… Enable easier testing and maintenance

 ---